Advanced Inventory extension for Magento

-Advanced Inventory is an extension for Magento that allows you to manage all kinds of scenario.
+Advanced Inventory is an extension for Magento that allows you to manage all kinds of scenarios.
 Indeed, you can link a warehouse/point of sale to one or more store views, or to one or more customer groups.

 Customer Group Selection

 In the Customer Group Selection tab, select the group(s) of customers that will be able to see that warehouse/point of sale.
-Here again, you can do what you want and decide to make that warehouse/point of sale visible for retailers only or for all customer groups.
+Here again, you can do what you want and decide to make that warehouse/point of sale available for retailers only or for all customer groups.